 - (j) A water's edge election is not allowed for purposes of Rhode Island combined reporting.
 Water's edge treatment is mandatory.
-Thus, members of the combined group must exclude as a member and disregard the income and apportionment factor of any corporation incorporated in a foreign jurisdiction a foreign corporation if its sales factor for total receipts outside the United States is eighty percent (80%) or more. - (k) If an entity is treated as a C corporation for federal income tax purposes, is included on a group's federal consolidated return, and is also taxed by Rhode Island under RIGL Chapter 44-13 ("Public Service Corporation Tax"), Chapter 44-13.1 ("Taxation of Railroad Corporations"), Chapter 44-14 ("Taxation of Banks"), Chapter 44-17 ("Taxation of Insurance Companies"), or Chapter 27-43 ("Captive Insurance Companies") or if such entity would be taxed under said chapters if it had Rhode Island nexus said entity shall be excluded from the combined group.
+Thus, members of the combined group must exclude as a member and disregard the income and apportionment factor of any corporation incorporated in a foreign jurisdiction a foreign corporation if its sales factor for total receipts outside the United States is eighty percent (80%) or more. - (k) If an entity is treated as a C corporation for federal income tax purposes, is included on a group's federal consolidated return, and is also taxed by Rhode Island under RIGL Chapter 44-13 ("Public Service Corporation Tax"), Chapter 44-13.1 ("Taxation of Railroad Corporations"), Chapter 44-14 ("Taxation of Banks"), Chapter 44-17 ("Taxation of Insurance Companies"), or Chapter 27-43 ("Captive Insurance Companies"), said entity shall be excluded from the combined group.
 Furthermore, neither the income or loss nor the apportionment factor of such a person or entity shall be included - directly or indirectly - in the combined return.

-- (l) Corporations that are not taxable under the Internal Revenue Code shall not be included in the combined group.

-- (m)) When a partnership, limited liability company, S corporation, estate, trust, or other such entity is treated as a pass-through entity for federal tax purposes, such an entity shall not be part of the combined group.
+- (l) Corporations that are not taxable under the Internal Revenue Code shall not be included in the combined group. - (m) When a partnership, limited liability company, S corporation, estate, trust, or other such entity is treated as a pass-through entity for federal tax purposes, such an entity shall not be part of the combined group.
 However, the combined group's share of such a pass-through entity's income, normally reported on federal Schedule K-1, must be reported as part of the combined group's income.
 When income is reported or recognized by the pass-through entity to the combined group, and thus becomes included in the group filing, only the sales of the pass-through entity shall be used for apportionment purposes at the group level.

-- (n) In summary, the following entities are not subject to combined reporting:51

-- state banks:

-- mutual savings banks;

-- federal savings banks;

-- trust companies;

-- national banking associations;

-- building and loan associations;

-- credit unions;

-- loan and investment companies;

-- public service corporations;

-- insurance companies;

-- captive insurance companies taxed under RIGL Chapter 27-43;

-- S corporations;

-- partnerships treated as pass-through entities for federal tax purposes;

-- limited liability companies treated as pass-through entities for federal tax purposes;

-- any sole proprietorship or similar such entity that is treated as an entity disregarded as separate from its owner for federal income tax purposes ("disregarded entities"52); and

-- in general, any corporation incorporated in a foreign jurisdiction if its sales factor for total receipts outside the United States is eighty percent (80%) or more.

-For additional information on which entities must be included or excluded from the federal consolidated group for purposes of Rhode Island combined reporting, please see Rule 9.
+(n) In summary, the following entities are not subject to combined reporting: $^{51}$ $\square$ state banks; ☐ mutual savings banks; ☐ federal savings banks; ☐ trust companies; □ national banking associations; □ building and loan associations; □ credit unions; □ loan and investment companies; $\square$ public service corporations; $\square$ insurance companies; □ captive insurance companies taxed under RIGL Chapter 27-43; $\square$ S corporations; □ partnerships treated as pass-through entities for federal tax purposes; ☐ limited liability companies treated as pass-through entities for federal tax purposes $\square$ any sole proprietorship or similar such entity that is treated as an entity disregarded as separate from its owner for federal income tax purposes ("disregarded entities" ); and $\square$ in general, any corporation incorporated in a foreign jurisdiction if its sales factor for total receipts outside the United States is eighty percent (80%) or more.
+For additional information on which artition arout he included on avaluded from the For additional information on which entities must be included or excluded from the federal consolidated group for purposes of Rhode Island combined reporting, please see Rule 9.